sammilechman/vim_setup/README.md

 README
 ===

-This is my .vimrc and collection of plugins for MacVim.
+This is my .vimrc, .tmux.conf, .bashrc, and collection of plugins for MacVim.
 The plugins used:

 * [Commentary](https://github.com/tpope/vim-commentary): Comment stuff out
   * `gc` in visual mode to comment out selection